nextflow-io/nextflow/docs/wave.md

 `wave.build.spack.checksum`
 : Enable checksum verification for source tarballs (recommended).
 Disable only when requesting a package version not yet encoded in the corresponding Spack recipe (default: `true`).

-`wave.build.spack.builderImage`
-: The Spack container image is used to build Spack based container.
-This is expected to be one of the [Spack-provided](https://spack.readthedocs.io/en/latest/containers.html) images.

-`wave.build.spack.runnerImage`
-: The OS container image is used for the production container.
-This is expected to match the OS of the `builderImage` above.

 `wave.build.spack.osPackages`
 : Additional OS packages to be installed in the production container.
 Note that package names may vary depending on the OS of the `runnerImage` above.

-`wave.build.spack.cFlags`
-: C compiler flags used during the build.
-Default: `-O3` for GCC compiler.
-Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

-`wave.build.spack.cxxFlags`
-: C++ compiler flags used during the build.
-Default: `-O3` for GCC compiler.
-Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

-`wave.build.spack.fFlags`
-: Fortran compiler flags used during the build.
-Default: `-O3` for GCC compiler.
-Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

 `wave.build.spack.commands`
 : One or more commands to be added to the Dockerfile used to build a Spack based image.